Kashariyot (Couriers) in the Jewish Resistance During the Holocaust

 But perhaps it is assumed that the “fighters” were in greater danger and exposed to the risk of death for a longer period of time.
 However, when we consider the amount of time the fighters were at risk—or even the specific number of days or hours that they were “engaged” in a life-threatening situation, we once again see that the kashariyot were in life-threatening situations for as much—and typically for much longer periods of time—as those who fought in the ghetto revolts.
 In Warsaw, for example, the ghetto fighters were at risk, using the most liberal definitions of the time involved, for five months (January to May 1943).
 In Bialystok, they were at risk for, at most, three weeks (in August 1943).
 In contrast, most of the kashariyot faced the risk of death for more than six months, and many of them faced the risk for several years.

 Another possible rationale for honoring only the “fighters” as heroes is that we assume that they were the ones who lost their lives for the cause.
 While we know that most of those in the ghetto were, in fact, killed in the uprising and its aftermath, it is also clear that most of the kashariyot were also killed in the line of duty.
 However, because most kashariyot travelled alone, under the cloak of anonymity and secrecy, and because they intentionally left behind anything that might reveal their Jewish identity, we do not have the same level of knowledge about when or where or how they were killed.
 But we do know that most of them did not survive.
 For example, of the twenty-three women who started out as couriers in the Grodno-Bialystok area, eighteen lost their lives in the war.
-Only five of the original twenty-three survived.

 Although one might assume that the “ghetto fighters,” in contrast, were all killed in the battle, in fact, some of those who fought in the ghettos also managed to survive.
 Yet those who survived have always been recognized as “fighters” and are still considered “heroes” of the uprising.

 In addition, a closer analysis of some of the activities of the fighters reveals that some of the “fighters” did not actually “fight” in the battle in the ghetto.
-Instead, some of them were engaged in the same type of strategic missions as the kashariyot .
+Instead, some of them were engaged in the same type of strategic missions as the kashariyot.
 For example, Yitzhak Zuckerman, one of the commanders of the Warsaw Ghetto Revolt, was on the Aryan side during the uprising (in April 1943) because he was desperately trying to obtain more arms for the ghetto fighters.

 This analysis should lead us to conclude that the kashariyot took the same risks and suffered the same consequences as those who fought in the ghettos, and that they are equally deserving of the title of hero.
 It is, however, still possible that this type of reasoned analysis may nevertheless be at odds with the popular judgment that accords more honor to those we call fighters, or to those who had guns, even if they never fired them.
-Is the lack of recognition accorded the kashariyot simply due to the fact that they were not “conventional soldiers”? or because they did not (usually) have guns?
+Is the lack of recognition given the kashariyot simply due to the fact that they were not “conventional soldiers”?
+Or because they did not (usually) have guns?
 If so, is it appropriate to restrict the definition of heroes to those who used guns and engaged in direct combat with the Germans?
 Were they, in fact, more valuable to the Jewish resistance?

 The question is itself somewhat inappropriate because most of those who fought in the ghetto revolts did not have guns.
 In fact, because guns were in such short supply, most people in the ghetto fought with homemade weapons, like Molotov cocktails, and with their hands and fists and bodies.
 But putting aside this intrusion of reality, we can ask whether those who did have guns, and who did fight the Germans in the ghetto, were more valuable to the Jewish resistance than the kashariyot.

 The leaders of the Jewish resistance in both Warsaw and Bialystok faced precisely that question in the last days of the ghettos and their answer is instructive.
 When the final liquidations and uprisings began, the leaders had to decide whether the kashariyot should remain in the ghetto to fight in the uprising, or if they should leave the ghetto to continue their work on the Aryan side.
-In both cities the leaders made the same decision: They “ordered” the kashariyot to leave the ghetto (or to remain outside the ghetto) because they considered the kashariyot’s missions on the Aryan side—i.e. securing weapons and rescuing others—as more important and more valuable to the resistance than having them fight in the ghetto.
+In both cities the leaders made the same decision: They “ordered” the kashariyot to leave the ghetto (or to remain outside the ghetto) because they considered the kashariyot’s missions on the Aryan side—i.e., securing weapons and rescuing others—as more important and more valuable to the resistance than having them fight in the ghetto.

 This analysis underscores the fact that it is inappropriate to superimpose today’s views of who and what is heroic if we are trying to understand Jewish resistance during the Holocaust.
 The kashariyot were not conventional fighters: they did not use conventional weapons and they did not fight in conventional battles.
 Their times called for daring innovations and different modes of fighting the Germans.
 But the kashariyot were clearly engaged in fighting the Germans and we deny them the heroic recognition they deserve if we impose inappropriate post hoc standards that disregard or diminish their heroism.